cosmo4/self-hosted-jarvis/README.md

 # self-hosted-jarvis
-This project showcases an ai driven, self hosted assistant that connects to my home IoT devices, holds conversations, and can run scripts.
+This project showcases an ai driven, self hosted assistant that connects to home IoT devices, holds conversations, and can run scripts.

 # Home AI Assistant